 yet every now and then I get these gorgeous large red flowers pop up.

-It would be easy not to appreciate them instead choosing to only see all the weeds.
+It would be easy not to appreciate them instead of choosing to only see all the weeds.
 But I don’t, I choose to see the beauty in my flowers.

-I find beauty in the way the sun shines through the lounge-room curtains and fills the room with a warm, cosy glow.
+I find beauty in the way the sun shines through the lounge-room curtains and fills the room with a warm, cozy glow.
 Those same curtains are old, worn and starting to falling apart but that does not stop me from seeing the beauty.

 As a cat owner, I can find endless beauty in my cat.
 The way the sun hits his whiskers at certain angles, his eyes changing in different light, and the fact that his tail seems to have a life of its own.